nonik0/CardputerLegoTrainControl/README.md

 Function|Description
 ---|---
-Aux1 | Toggle BT connection
+Aux1 | toggle BT connection
-Aux2 | Change between modes
+Aux2 | change between modes
 Port Function Toggle | change port controlled on device (A, B, C, D)

 SBrick has 4 ports to control.
-Use the port function toggle to change control between ports A, B, and C, D. Battery voltage and temperature is also shown.
-The WeDo motion and tilt sensors are also (potentially) auto-detected and configured and will show an indicator on the remote as well as the voltage readings on the port.
-They will stop any active motors if they detect any motion or tilt.
-If a sensor is not functioning propery, the sensor can be recalibrated by pressing a port key for the sensor.
+Use the port function toggle to change control between ports A, B, C, and D. Battery voltage and temperature are shown.
+The WeDo [motion]([url](https://www.bricklink.com/v2/catalog/catalogitem.page?S=9583-1)) and [tilt](https://www.bricklink.com/v2/catalog/catalogitem.page?S=9583-1) sensors are also (potentially) auto-detected and configured.
+When detected, an indicator on the remote is shown as the sensoor readings on the corresponding port buttons.
+If any motion or tilt is detected, like when the train is derailed, all motors will be turned off.
+If a sensor is not functioning properly, the sensor can be recalibrated by pressing any port key for the sensor.

 ## CircuitCubes Control
 ![cc 0](https://github.com/nonik0/CardputerLegoTrainControl/assets/17152317/3fa51683-2be4-45fc-97ec-67601e9f7b19) ![cc 1](https://github.com/nonik0/CardputerLegoTrainControl/assets/17152317/ba52a255-dab0-4d76-a298-05d9549f51fb)